About

 How Analysis works

 When you open a replay, the Analysis panel scores how human the writing process looks.
-It examines five independent signals from the keystroke data and combines them into a single 0–100 score.
+It examines nine independent signals from the keystroke data and combines them into a single 0–100 score.
 A higher score means the pattern is more consistent with real-time human typing.

 - Rhythm Variability